SaysockRFQ

 The practical difference is not geography alone.
 It is how decisions are controlled.

-A Korea-led manufacturing route should make buyer communication, production review, quality checks, packaging, and shipment planning feel more accountable.
+A Korea-first manufacturing route should make buyer communication, production review, quality checks, packaging, and shipment planning feel more accountable for custom sock programs.

 One commercial thread